 This benefits mild cases, but critical cases need on-site supervision upon healing.
 It might help on the days of recovery, though.

 2. Improves Patient Care

 Follow-up checkups are now more practical with the support of apps.
-Technology’s role over health services is growing nonstop.
+Technology’s role in health services is growing nonstop.
 Expect more in the future.

 3. Convenient Health Monitoring